-The Indirect Cost Plan applicable to the fiscal year ended June 30, 1998 was prepared using information from the fiscal year ended June 30, 1995.
-Due to the pervasiveness of the lack of records throughout the Department, we determined that it would be impractical to test the base used for the proposed Indirect Cost Plan.
+The Indirect Cost Plan applicable to the fiscal year ended June 30, 1999 was prepared using information from the fiscal year ended June 30, 1997.
+Due to the pervasiveness of the lack of records throughout the Department in prior years, and the loss of records in the 1997 year (the base year for the cost allocation plan) allegedly caused by records transferred during an office move, we determined that it would be impractical to test the base used for the proposed Indirect Cost Plan.

-As per OMB Circular A-87, attachment C, section G (5), requires that all central service cost allocation plans and related documentation used as a basis for claiming costs under Federal awards must be retained for audit in accordance with the records retention requirements contained in OMB Circular A-102.
+As per OMB Circular A-87, attachment C, section G (5), requires that all central service cost allocation plans and related documentation used as a basis for claiming costs under federal awards must be retained for audit in accordance with the records retention requirements contained in OMB Circular A-102.